 If you are a minority shareholder who cannot resolve differences with your partners, or if you are a majority shareholder uncertain of your obligations, we can help you handle a potential or existing dispute.
 There are a wide variety of remedies available, including a buyout or the appointment of a provisional director.Consult a Business Lawyer in Monmouth County for a Legal Matter

-The Monmouth County business attorneys at Goldstein Law Group have represented many entities in commercial transactions and litigation.
+The attorneys at Goldstein Law Group have represented many entities in commercial transactions and litigation.
 We understand the hard work our clients put into their businesses and strive to obtain a favorable outcome for them in each transaction or dispute.
 Contact us at (732) 967-6777 or via our online form to set up an appointment.
 Our Monmouth County business attorneys have advised on the formation and operation of enterprises in New Brunswick, Freehold, and Manalapan, among other areas.
 Our attorneys also are available to people who need a divorce lawyer or assistance with a wide range of other family law, estate planning, real estate, criminal defense, and civil litigation matters.